AlwaysSeptember/Overview/README.md

 Sometimes it is appropriate to fork projects.
 Code can be forked by a press of a button.
 Forking the communication methods is really hard.
 That means that forks are not occurring when they should be, which leads to projects dying and general unhappiness.

-## Required pieces

-### Authentication

-A component that allows authentication of people using external auth systems.

-### Data feeds

-Allow data to be move between rooms or to/from other places on the web e.g. bugs.php.net or twitter.

-### Moderation

-A system that allows moderation of messages in a room, and blocking some people from joining in a room.

-### Room

-A place on the internet where messages actually get sent for a particular topic, owner by a particular set of people.
-Technology wise, the are something between https://matrix.org/ and room11 with the ability to add-in functionality, and pull/push data from external sources.

-### Voting

-A defined format for proposing and then carrying out a vote in a room.

-## Nice to have pieces

-These pieces are not needed to produce a minimal viable product, though they could be useful eventually.

-### Linking to documents

-There is a general need to be able to present a set of links to other places on the web that are related to each room.

-Examples include a code of conduct, or how to apply to join a room.

-### Weighting

-People who do the work, should have a higher 'weight' than people who have contributed very little or no work.
-It's not exactly clear what the weight should be used for, but it would be a useful indicator for people new to the group.

-## Things that are not needed

-### Knowledge base

-Although most communities could do with a knowledge base, and a way to run query against that knowledge base, this not something I currently think is a requirement.
-Working on all the other stuff would make it much easier for other people to work on tools like this.

 ## Notes